Obc

 block_sections#

-The periodicity of the blocks along the transport direction.
+The number of unit cell blocks along transport direction.

 min_decay#